Optimize Your ROI: 7 Easy Tips to Start

 - Location targeting — can also bid up/down by location on some platforms.

-- Broaden your networks — do you want to include networks beyond the search results (for example, Google Search Partners or Facebook’s Audience Network)?
+- Networks — do you want to include networks beyond the search results (for example, Google Search Partners or Facebook’s Audience Network)?

 - Keyword match types — if your keywords are all set to Broad Match, you could match to a lot of irrelevant searches and spend your budget very quickly.
 Depending on the keyword you may want to choose a more controlled match type such as Exact or Phrase, or even broad match modifier.

 Creating strategic audiences is a bit of a science and will require ongoing adjustments as you learn more about your customers and what they’re looking for.
 With many data sources and decisions to be made around how you’ll build your audiences, it can be complicated.
-For most brands, the most important sources end up being your first party data (customer lists, email lists).
+For most brands, the most important sources end up being your first-party data (customer lists, email lists).
 Use this to target ads to your lists, build lookalike audiences, or exclude users in order to not spend money on ads to existing customers.
-Then, utilize third party data such as audiences provided by Google (i.e. in-market audiences) or data segments available through display and social vendors such as browsing interests, brand affinity, purchase likelihood, job titles, etc. As a baseline, start with similar users to your audience(s), and also review the in-market recommendations from Google in your audience manager, such as the one shown below (called “audience insights”).
+Then, utilize third-party data such as audiences provided by Google (i.e. in-market audiences) or data segments available through display and social vendors such as browsing interests, brand affinity, purchase likelihood, job titles, etc. As a baseline, start with similar users to your audience(s), and also review the in-market recommendations from Google in your audience manager, such as the one shown below (called “audience insights”).
+Taking the time to understand your target audiences is sometimes overlooked but a great way to reach the right customer with the right message and optimize ROI.

 Read More: Creating Advanced Audiences for Google Ads